bytedicer/sono_01/README.md

 # sono_01
 Monitor the state of Sono-Motors Crowdfunding cashflow over time and visualize it.

-Sono-Motors announced a crowdfounding campain on sunday night of December 1st in 2019.
+Sono-Motors announced a crowdfounding campain on sunday night of December the 1st in 2019.
 They parted with their investors and turn to backers to ask for 50 Million € within the next 30 days.